 Once a year, there’s a special meeting for every co-op building: the annual shareholder’s meeting.
+Residents get to hear updates about building projects and financials and ask the board of directors, super, and management.
 A quorum of the shareholders must gather to discuss the ongoings of the building.
-Residents get to hear an update about building projects to come, the building’s finances, and ask questions to the board of directors, Super, and management company.
+These meetings can range from snore-fests to screaming matches, with few sitting in that middle ground.

 If your annual shareholder’s meeting is just around the corner and you’re a new co-op owner or thinking of selling your co-op soon, you may be thinking, “what questions should I ask?”